npm-simplified/simplified/docs/content.md

 -- (string) `type`

 Required.
-The content type slug.
+The content type's unique slug.

 -- (array) `within`

 Optional.
-An array of content ID where the return results must be within the specified list.
+An array of content ID where the return results id must be within the list.

 -- (array) `not__within`

 Optional.
-An array of content ID which should be excluded in the query.
+An array of content ID which are be excluded in the query.

 -- (int) `page`